 What should you look for in a travel camera?

 The most important thing is to make sure you’re getting a camera you will actually use.
-You could spend $2,000 or more on a top-of-the-line machine for your next vacation, but if you never take it out of your hotel room because it’s too big and heavy (or you’re worried about it getting stolen), it’s basically worthless.
+You could spend $2,000 or more to purchase a top-of-the-line machine for your next vacation in hopes of capturing some money shots to hang onto forever.
+However, if you never take it out of your hotel room because it’s too big and heavy (or you’re worried about it getting stolen), it’s basically worthless.

 If you already shoot with a DSLR or mirrorless camera, you have a good idea of what you’re willing to use.
-If, however, you currently shoot with just a phone, you should consider in what ways your phone is most lacking before making a choice.
-Do you need better low-light image quality, the ability to shoot in all-weather conditions, or more versatile lenses?
+If you’re used to shooting with a smartphone, you may want to consider how much you would actually gain from a digital camera before you make the switch.
+Some good questions to ask yourself before purchasing a digital camera are whether or not you need better low-light image quality, the ability to shoot in all weather conditions, or more versatile lenses.

 Are digital cameras allowed on airplanes?

-Yes.
-While x-ray machines can damage film (of ISO 800 or above), they do not have any ill effects on digital cameras.
-Most camera accessories are also allowed on planes, including tripods.
-The major thing to watch out for are your camera’s lithium-ion batteries.
-Keep these in your carry-on luggage, even if you are checking other camera gear.
+The major thing that you need to watch out for is your camera’s lithium-ion batteries.
+Per FAA (Federal Aviation Administration) regulations, you need to keep these in your carry-on luggage.
+You can absolutely check all of your other camera gear, but the lithium-ion batteries must be stored in your carry-ons.
 Airport baggage handlers may remove batteries from checked bags as they can pose a fire hazard.
-Don’t let this scare you, though — camera batteries pose a much much lower risk than phone and laptop batteries, as they are not nearly as energy dense.
+Don’t let this scare you, though — camera batteries pose a much much lower risk than phone and laptop batteries, as they are not nearly as energy-dense.

 - The best point-and-shoot cameras for 2020